Military chaplains are facing anti-Christian attacks for praying.

 To: The Department of Defense (DOD)

 Protect religious freedom in our military and honor our chaplains.
-Do not allow anti-Christians zealots like Mikey Weinstein to use the DOD as a weapon to eviscerate religious freedom in the Armed Forces.
+Do not allow anti-Christian groups to use the DOD as a weapon to eviscerate religious freedom in the Armed Forces.

-Donate now as we battle anti-Christian extremists’ attack on religious freedom in the military & chaplains.
-Chip in $5.
+Donate now as we battle anti-Christian extremists’ attack on religious freedom in the military & chaplains, and have your gift DOUBLED today.